neil7057/all-about-autism/README.md

     The site has a simple structure made up of 4 pages:
-    * Homepage - A short introduction to what the North Coast 500 is.
+    * Homepage - A short introduction to Autism and an explanation of the basics.
-    * Our Trip - Specific information and images about our journey around the NC500 in August 2018.
+    * Myths - An exploration of the various myths and misunderstandings of teh Autism condition.
-    * Gallery - A range of images to show the variety and beauty of the NC500 route.
+    * Quiz - A fun quiz to test the user's knowledge of Autism.
     * Comments - A form to allow the user to send comments or requests for further information.

     * There are also 2 additional sub pages: